 Use of UGA marks and/or indicia by organizations that are not affiliated with the University will be reviewed on a case-by-case basis.
 Below are the basic guidelines that will be followed.

 - UGA recognizes that there are many groups that support the University from academics to athletics (i.e. alumni and local organizations).
-However, any group wanting to use UGA trademarks on product for its membership or for resale must purchase the product from a current UGA licensee.
+However, any group wanting to use UGA trademarks on products for its membership or for resale must purchase the product from a current UGA licensee.
 By supporting UGA's licensing initiatives, organizations can assist UGA by ensuring that product bearing UGA logos is of the highest quality and meets all insurance and contractual requirements.
 The licensee is responsible for getting the design approved by University of Georgia External Affairs or the University of Georgia Athletic Association and remitting UGA's royalty on the wholesale price of the product.

 - Traditionally, UGA does not allow its trademarks to be used in conjunction with not-for-profit organizations not affiliated with the university.